srvsinha/srvsinha.github.io/index.md

 ![](BilinearRNN.PNG)

-Publication 1: **S. Sinha** and M. Farhood, ``Koopman Operator Based Robustness Analysis and Control Design for Nonlinear Systems with Uncertain Initial Condition," *Under Review*, 2024.
+Publication 1: **S. Sinha** and M. Farhood, ``Robust Control Design and Analysis for Nonlinear Systems with Uncertain Initial Conditions Based on Lifting Linearization," *Submitted*, 2025.

-Publication 2: **S. Sinha** and M. Farhood, ``Koopman Operator Based Approximation of Nonlinear Systems Using Coprime Factorization," *Under Preparation*, 2024.
+Publication 2: **S. Sinha** and M. Farhood, ``Data-Driven Discrepancy Modeling in Higher-Dimensional State Space via Coprime Factorization," *Submitted*, 2025.

 ### 2. Robust Control Design for Autonomous Underwater Vehicles (AUVs)

-Description: This work provides an integral quadratic constraint-based analysis framework, developed for synthesizing and analyzing robust, path-following controllers for AUVs.
+Description: This work provides an integral quadratic constraint-based analysis framework developed for synthesizing and analyzing robust, path-following controllers for AUVs.
 We apply deep learning techniques with PyTorch to model the hydrodynamics of an AUV using a feedforward neural network.
 Controllers are tuned using an automated tuning routine that quickly refines an initial controller, yielding one with significantly enhanced robust performance.
-The controllers are implemented on the AUV platform using C++ and comprehensive underwater experiments are conducted in Claytor Lake, Virginia, USA to validate the controllers.
+The controllers are implemented on the AUV platform using C++, and comprehensive underwater experiments are conducted in Claytor Lake, Virginia, USA, to validate the controllers.

 ![](VT690_Pic.jpg)
 ![](AUVblockdiag.PNG)
 ![](AUV_fieldresult.PNG)

-Publication 1: **Sourav Sinha**, Mazen Farhood, and Daniel J. Stilwell, ``Control Design and Analysis for Autonomous Underwater Vehicles Using Integral Quadratic Constraint," *Accepted to Control Engineering Practice*, 2024.
+Publication 1: **Sourav Sinha**, Mazen Farhood, and Daniel J. Stilwell, ``Control Design and Analysis for Autonomous Underwater Vehicles Using Integral Quadratic Constraint," *Control Engineering Practice*, 2025. [[link]](https://www.sciencedirect.com/science/article/abs/pii/S0967066124003010)

-Publication 2: **Sourav Sinha**, Mazen Farhood, and Daniel J. Stilwell, ``Robust Path Following Control of Autonomous Underwater Vehicles via Gain Scheduling and Integral Quadratic Constraints," *Under Review*, 2024.
+Publication 2: **Sourav Sinha**, Mazen Farhood, and Daniel J. Stilwell, ``Robust Path Following Control of Autonomous Underwater Vehicles via Gain Scheduling and Integral Quadratic Constraints," *IEEE Conference on Decision and Control*, 2024. [[link]](https://ieeexplore-ieee-org.ezproxy.lib.vt.edu/document/10886214)

 ### 3. Adversarial Attacks on Object Tracking
 coming soon